xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

 References
 ----------

 Huge thanks to previous explorers on the topic of GPU passthrough.
-Without their effort this post won't have existed in the first place.
+Without their efforts, this post won't have existed in the first place.

 Here are the sources I referenced when I did my configuration: